TomSellers/secern/README.md

 - BUGFIX:
   - Handle SIGTERM / Ctrl-C
   - Re-implement tests after porting to Rust
-  - Handle if output directory is missing
   - Warning about paths in the config and needing to use / or autofix
 - FEATURE:
   - Implement PCRE2 support
-  - Flag to validate config files
   - Combine output when more than one sink specifies the same output
   - Autodetect when to use more than one CPU based on regex parse time